lukeswitz/Wardriver/README.md

 ---

 ## Flashing your Wardriver

 *This guide will help flash the firmware to your device.
 Open an issue if you have trouble*

 ## Prerequisites
-- ESP8266 or ESP32
-- GPS module (nearly any will work)
+- ESP8266/ESP32s2 & minis.
+- Official board (optional)
+- SD module (Change Pin D8-CS in Vars.h if needed)
+- GPS unit (change GPS_BAUD in Vars.h if needed)

 - Docker and esptool:

 **Install Docker:**